 1.)
 Pick a Liquid

-- I would suggest an unsweetened liquid to avoid added sugar like milk, plain soy, almond milk, nut milks, coconut milk, water, brewed tea or coffee even!
+- I would suggest an unsweetened liquid to avoid added sugar or unwanted ingredients like milk, plain soy, almond milk, nut milks, coconut milk, water, brewed tea or coffee even!
 You’ll get enough sweetness and carbohydrate from fruit.
 Make sure to read those labels!
 For example your nut milk may be contributing more fat or your coconut milk may have added sugar, it can be tricky.

 2.)
 Pick a Vegetable

 - Leafy greens, squash, zucchini, jicama, beets, tomato, cucumber, broccoli, celery!
 Try some new veggies and change it up from the ol’ spinach and kale.